Payment-Components/rest-sdk-wrapper/README.md

 ### The following CBPR+ operations are available
 - Validate a CBPR+ message
 - Envelope a CBPR+ message inside a RequestPayload for FINplus service

+### The following TARGET2(RTGS) operations are available
+- Validate a TARGET2 message and return it as JSON

 ## Get Started